PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 ## Passing Functions as Arguments to Functions

-You may want to write a function whose behaviour relies on calling a nominated second function.
+It is often useful to call a function and specify that it will call another function by including the name of the chosen function in the same way as you include values in the argument list.

 Functions cannot be passed directly as arguments in C++.
-There are two ways to use functions as arguments to another function:
+There are two ways to use functions as arguments to be passed-in to another function:

 * Pass a pointer to the function.
 * Use a lamda expression.

 `````{code_example-start} Functions as Function Arguments
 :label: examplev11